codacy/docs/docs/release-notes/cloud/cloud-2023-12-DD-gh-admin-permission-not-requested.md

 ## Removal of repository permissions for Administration

-To ensure you have the necessary time to [approve Codacy GitHub App updated permissions](https://docs.github.com/en/apps/using-github-apps/approving-updated-permissions-for-a-github-app) on your GitHub organization, Codacy will keep using repository SSH keys for Git operations for now as a fallback mechanism when the Contents permission is missing.
+To ensure you have the necessary time to [approve Codacy GitHub App updated permissions](https://docs.github.com/en/apps/using-github-apps/approving-updated-permissions-for-a-github-app) on your GitHub organization before the removal of repository permissions for Administration, Codacy will execute a phased rollout according to the timeline below:

-At a later phase, Codacy will drop repository permissions for Administration and the usage of repository SSH keys, and will no longer store those SSH keys.

-See the timeline below:

 <table>
   <thead>